-I love this time of year for sooo many reasons, but I also hate it because somehow when it starts to get cold I completely justify eating whatever I want because 1.)
-I’m cold and warm carb loaded things make me happy and 2.)
+Vegetarian Tortellini Soup– I love this time of year for sooo many reasons, but I also hate it because somehow when it starts to get cold I completely justify eating whatever I want because 1.)
+I’m cold and warm, carb loaded things make me happy and 2.)
 I’m going to be hiding under sweaters and boots all winter long and you can’t see fat under those, right?
 Right.
 Wrong!
 Or at least that’s what I’m telling myself as I drink my green smoothie and eat salad when I’m shivering.
-Oh the sacrifices.
+Oh, the sacrifices.
 Luckily soups are my friend because if you make the right kind they are low fat and satisfying- like this one.

 We’re on a meat-free kick lately.
 Meaning I don’t feel like buying meat and don’t feel like it needs to be included in every meal or even every day.
-But don’t worry, I’m not going to turn all veggiesaurus on you, bacon cheeseburgers are still a bare necessity for me to be a happy, successful person.
+But don’t worry, I’m not going to turn all veggiesaurus on you!
+Bacon cheeseburgers are still a bare necessity for me to be a happy, successful person.
 But for now, I made this soup without any meat.
 That said, feel free to add some crumbled, cooked sweet Italian Sausage or even shredded chicken to this soup.
 It would be great!

 - 2 cups chopped spinach leaves